Written by: Alex Popa

 What are the most important things to consider when using an online test to check your internet speed?
 Coincidentally, TestMyNet summarized them when they praised their services as being:

 TestMyNet is indeed easy to use and swift.
 At the press of a button, you are immediately taken to the test itself that begins automatically.
-After a few seconds, the results will show up, detailed as they can be.
+After a few seconds, the results will show up, as detailed as they can be.

 In terms of accuracy and reliability, there are ups and downs.
 It could be that the protocols used are more rigorous and stricter than other online speed tests.
 At the same time, they could be avoiding being fooled by the local cache servers, and thus the resulting speeds are lower, closer to the truth.